10 Best Things to Do on Christmas in Krakow

 Krakow is a city with many possibilities if you visit it at Christmas.
 I show you how to make the most of it during these dates.

-If you are thinking of visiting this Polish city at Christmas, I will show you what you can see and do at this time of the year.
-They will be, for the most part, plans to do in Krakow that are exclusive to this time of year or, at least, fit perfectly with what you are looking for in a Christmas getaway of these characteristics.
+Christmas is especially good for Krakow because contemplating the snowy city is more than likely and, in addition, at this time it is decorated with colored lights, which will give us some of the most beautiful snapshots.
+Next, I will show you some plans to do in Krakow that are exclusive to this time of the year or that fit perfectly with what you are looking for in a Christmas getaway of these characteristics.
 Let's get started!

-Christmas is the time for presents.
+Christmas is the time for gifts.
 If you are also a fan of shopping, Krakow has a lot to offer you.
-I will show you which are the most important shopping places in the Polish city.
+I am going to show you which are the most important shopping places in the Polish city.
 It can also be the occasion to buy gifts for your family.
 Krakow stands out especially for its traditional production of amber products.
 And also for its wood craftsmanship.
 In addition, buying one of its classic nativity scenes, declared Intangible Heritage by UNESCO, can be a great gift idea.

 Commercial streets of Krakow